Frequently Asked Questions (FAQs)

-12. What are the payment modes available for iC Online?
+11. What are the available payment modes on the e-service?

-All registrations for NRIC made via iC Online would require online payment by one of the following:
+All registrations for NRIC made via the e-service would require online payment by one of the following:

 A receipt will be displayed when your payment details have been successfully transmitted.
 Applicants are advised to print a copy of this receipt for reference.

-When you submit your application via iC Online, you will be asked to make payment at the payment module, which is built into the iC Online registration process.
+When you submit your application via the e-service, you will be asked to make payment as you are completing the e-application.
 You are not required to access another e-service separately to make payment.

-15. I do not have a credit card.
-Can I send/post a cheque to ICA after I have submitted my application via iC Online?
+14. I do not have a credit card.
+Can I send/post a cheque to ICA after I have submitted my application via the e-service?

-17. What is the processing time if I apply through iC Online?
+16. What is the processing time if I apply through the e-service?

 The processing time is 3 working days upon receipt of your application, provided that all the information given and the photograph submitted meets ICA’s requirements.